 Read More: How to Copy WhatsApp Group Contacts to Excel

 Final Extracted Data from Image into Excel

 - Finally, we will see that all the extracted data from the given image is inserted into Excel.

 - In conclusion, you can customize the data and the format cells according to your preference.

 Read More: How to Link PowerPoint Chart to Excel

 Things to Remember

-In the above article, I have tried to discuss step-by-step guidelines to extract data from an image into excel elaborately.
+In the above article, I have tried to discuss step-by-step guidelines for extracting data from an image into Excel elaborately.
 Hopefully, these methods and explanations will be enough to solve your problems.
 Please let me know if you have any queries.